 How to find the best cheap insurance with a DUI

-Finding cheap car insurance rates after a DUI may require a little more effort, but there are a few strategies that may help lower your premium.
+Finding cheap car insurance rates after a DUI may require a little more effort, but there are a few strategies that could help lower your premium.
 If you're having trouble finding affordable coverage after a DUI, consider the following:

 - Maintain a clean driving record: Even if your driving record isn't perfect, avoiding future tickets and accidents may help bring down your rates over time.